State officials announce $290M MI Clean Water Plan expansion

 From there, projects can apply for loans and financing.

-During Monday’s press conference, House Appropriations Committee Chair Representative Angela Witwer (D-Delta Twp) highlighted various investments the state has made in water improvement over the years.
+During Monday’s press conference, House Appropriations Committee Rep. Angela Witwer (D-Delta Twp) highlighted various investments the state has made in water improvement over the years.

 “This isn’t merely about infrastructure, it’s about investing in the heart of our communities.
 The expansion of the MI Clean Water Plan will deliver safer, cleaner and more affordable drinking water, and water management resources statewide,” Witwer said.